Skip to content

 • 60M tokens/day = $300/day

 To hit $300/day on a single agent you'd need 60 million tokens — that's either a very active continuous agent with long context windows, or more likely: multiple agents running in parallel all billed under one umbrella, or a team running premium models with no routing layer.
 Calacanis almost certainly falls into the latter category.
 No routing means every sub-task — whether it's formatting JSON or synthesizing a legal document — runs on the same frontier model at the same per-token rate.
+For a breakdown of the infrastructure costs behind these numbers, see our analysis of GPU costs for AI agents in 2026.

 At $300/day, annualized cost is $109,500.
 Round it to $100K because some days are lighter.
 The number is real.
+For a deeper look at where GPU spend goes, read our breakdown of GPU costs for AI agents in 2026.

 Why token costs spiral without routing